oneturkmen/oneturkmen.github.io/_posts/2022-03-02-analysis-wordle.md

 To answer the question above, we first need to get as many 5-letter words as possible.
-In other words, we need to build a *population* of 5-letter words to be able to calculate precise probabilities word occurrences, whether complete (guessing entire target word) or partial (guessing one or more character of a target word).
-While it may be difficult to get a full data set of all 5-letter words in English, we can use some approximate datasets, such as the one with 5757 5-letter words from [the Stanford GraphBase](https://www-cs-faculty.stanford.edu/~knuth/sgb.html).
+In other words, we need to build a *population* of 5-letter words to be able to calculate precise probabilities of word occurrences, whether complete (guessing entire target word) or partial (guessing one or more character of a target word).
+While it may be difficult to get a complete data set of all 5-letter words in English, we can use some approximate datasets, such as the one with 5757 5-letter words from [the Stanford GraphBase](https://www-cs-faculty.stanford.edu/~knuth/sgb.html).